 - Flexibility and tolerance for different conditions in both personal and professional settings

 - The ability to cope with feelings of homesickness

 Academic Credit: Academic credit and the number of credit hours will be determined by your department internship advisor.
 Together with your department’s internship coordinator you’ll create a syllabus and/or learning contract listing all required readings, assignments, due dates, etc.

 *Note: Many academic departments require that students are approved by Career Services in order to ensure they are eligible to complete an internship.
 Check with your department’s internship coordinator to find out if this applies to your major.

 Costs: Internships abroad are highly individualized experiences and costs will vary greatly.
 You will be responsible for paying your individual costs for housing, meals, transportation, airfare, and any other costs associated with your internship.

 *You will be charged by KSU for the following: tuition, institutional fee, international insurance.

 Important Deadlines to Have Your Documents Submitted to EAO

 There are many companies that help students find internships, but it is imperative that you are careful when exploring different options.
 If you are paying a company to provide an internship, please contact your advisor at the Education Abroad Office (770-423-6336) so they can ensure that it's a reputable organization.

-Below are some search engines and companies that provide internship abroad experiences that our office is confident in recommending.
+Below are some search engines and companies that provide internship abroad experiences.
 If you find other search engines for internships please contact our office to ensure it's a reputable organization.